 The age at which you slowly start introducing the turkey chick to the flock will likely be dependent on personalities, diets, flock arrangements, and your set-up.
 In most cases, you should wait until they are at least 6 weeks old, though some prefer to wait quite a bit longer.
 Ideally, introductions are done in short, supervised meetings, spread over at least several days.
-If it is spring, toms may behave more territorially and should be closely monitored.
+If it is spring, Male turkeys may behave more territorially and should be closely monitored.
 You should watch for any signs of older turkeys “picking on” or biting the chicks and intervene immediately.
 Alternatively, if there is a hen who has taken to the chicks, you can place them with the chicks during their outside time.
 You can read more about the introduction process, here.

 Taking time to consider the specific needs of turkeys as a species and as individuals will help ensure your residents are happy and healthy!